jmcklondonuk/drawio_enterprise_architect_integration/README.md

 Scope
 -----
-This PoC is limited to a Data Flow Diagram (DFD), Use Case Diagram, Component Diagram and Class Diagram for now.
+This project is limited to a Data Flow Diagram (DFD), Use Case Diagram, Component Diagram and Class Diagram for now.
 It parses a diagram exported from EA as XMI and transforms it into an mxgraph XML for draw.io

 The task requires an algorithm to: